Official website of the New Zealand Farm Forestry Association

 NZ Forest Owners' Association.
 (2012).
 Wellington: NZ Forest Owners Association.

 The 2012 edition contains erosion and sediment control guidance, introduces new materials and methods, and describes best practice construction techniques.
 Forest owners, engineers and contractors are encouraged to use this manual in conjunction with the FOA Environmental Code of Practice.

-- NZ Forest Road Engineering Manual – Operators Guide
+- NZ Forest Road Engineering Manual – Operators Guide (or pdf)

 - The 2nd New Zealand Sapstain Symposium: Proceedings of a Symposium held at Forest Research, Rotorua, New Zealand 18-19 November, 1999

 - How Much Wood Has Your Woodlot Got?

 Forest Research Bulletin No. 217, Maclaren, J. P. (2000)

 Practical guide to woodlot inventory, aimed at farm foresters.
 Somewhat dated (eg excludes use of electronic technology such as GPS and Vertex).